dsahduke/hw0_physionet/Assignment 0 - Physionet and MIMIC-III.md

 ## Submission through Sakai

 After you complete the above steps, you should upload your pdf file of the CITI completion form to Sakai under the assignments tab (HW0) to receive credit for this homework.
 Note that this is **NOT** a replacement for submitting the physionet application.
-This is merely a way for us to verify that students have completed this assignment on time.
+You must still submit the physionet application in order to receive access to the MIMIC database.
+This step is merely a way for us to verify that students have completed this assignment on time.

 #### References
 MIMIC-III, a freely accessible critical care database.
 Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, and Mark RG.
 Scientific Data (2016).
 DOI: 10.1038/sdata.2016.35.
 Available from: http://www.nature.com/articles/sdata201635